Anatomy of the tongue in rabbits

 Warning: this file contains pictures that may be distressing to some persons

-As in other mammals, the hyoid bon anchors the rabbit tongue into the floor of the mouth.
-From here the long narrow tongue projects upwards and to the front.
-At the age of 6 months, the total length of the tongue reaches 65 mm in length, with the apex and the body measuring 16 and 37 mm, respectively.
-The width of the tongue averages between 15 and 17 mm according to the region.
+As with other mammals, the hyoid bone anchors the rabbit tongue into the floor of the mouth.
+From this point, the elongated, narrow tongue extends upward and forward.
+At six months of age, the total length of the tongue is 65 millimeters, with the apex measuring 16 millimeters and the body measuring 37 millimeters.
+The width of the tongue varies between 15 and 17 millimeters, depending on the region.
 The protuberance of the posterior part of the tongue (torus linguae) is fully developed.
 The median sulcus, which divides the tongue into symmetrical halves, extends from the apex to the body of the tongue and ends in front of the torus.
-On the ventral side of the tongue, a medial membrane (frenulum linguae) attaches the middle line of the tongue to the floor of the mouth, limiting the movement of the latter.
-Extrinsic muscles restrict the movement of the tongue and give it its characteristic convex form; they include the hyoglossus depressor muscle, the basioglossis muscle, the ceratoglossus muscle and the chondroglossus muscle, as well as the genioglossus and the styloglossus muscles.
+On the ventral side of the tongue, a medial membrane (frenulum linguae) connects the middle line of the tongue to the floor of the mouth, thus limiting its movement.
+Extrinsic muscles restrict the movement of the tongue and give it its characteristic convex form.
+These muscles include the hyoglossus depressor muscle, the basioglossis muscle, the ceratoglossus muscle, and the chondroglossus muscle, as well as the genioglossus and the styloglossus muscles.

 - in the dorsal part: longitudinal and superficial muscle fibers;